Letters From Swaziland

 Presently I’m staying with Chris who is teaching metalwork and living on the west side of greater London.
 He is not happy with teaching here for the students are quite bitter and unruly.
 A far cry from our angelic students in Swaziland.

 Actually I know the date of my flight to New York but not the time or number.
-I want to get to the Midwest on my own and I plan to stop up at Fairfield for a day or two, my scarce money supply permitting.
+I want to get to the Midwest on my own and I plan to stop up at Fairfield University for a day or two, my scarce money supply permitting.
 I want to have a few days to take in the country on my own before seeing you.
-That is not because of you, it is because of me.
+That is not because of you; it is because of me.
 My flight leaves London June 19 – Kay’s birthday.

 I had planned to go to Sweden via Brussels, Amsterdam, Hamburg, Copenhagen to Hässleholm for a couple or three days then down to Berlin and back to about the 10th or 12th or earlier should I decide to take a side trip to Ireland May 13 – but just did some calculating.
 I now doubt if I can afford to go to Sweden.
 Pity but I’ve only $150 left and to go there means 2000 KM of hitching which I may not be up to.
 Still I’ll certainly go to Amsterdam at the least.